 Maerl beds off Brittany are over 5500 years old (Grall & Hall-Spencer, 2003) and the maerl bed at St Mawes Bank, Falmouth was estimated to have a maximum age of 4000 years (Bosence & Wilson, 2003) while carbon dating suggested that some established beds may be 4000 to 6000 years old (Birkett et al. (1998a).
-The maerl bed in the Sound of Iona recorded to be \$\perp\$4000 years old (Hall-Spencer et al., 2003).
+The maerl bed in the Sound of Iona recorded to be 04000 years old (Hall-Spencer et al., 2003).
 Maerl is considered to be a non-renewable resource due to its very slow growth rate and its inability to sustain direct exploitation (Barbera et al., 2003; Wilson et al., 2004).

 Over 500,000 tonnes per annum of maerl are dredged up from the coast of Brittany.
-Maerl is primarily sold dried as a soil additive but is also used in animal feed, water filtration systems, pharmaceuticals, cosmetics and bone surgery.
+This is primarily sold dried as a soil additive.
 Maerl is frequently washed up in some locations in Scotland and Ireland in sufficient quantities to form white 'coral' beaches.